Michael Howard: Controversies

 Howard's reputation was damaged on 13 May 1997 when a critical inquiry into a series of prison escapes was published.
-In advance of the publication, Howard made statements blaming the prison service.
-In a television interview on Newsnight, Jeremy Paxman asked Howard whether he had intervened when Derek Lewis sacked a prison governor.
-Paxman asked "Did you threaten to overrule him?" twelve times.
+Howard denied responsibility for the Prison Service's operations and laid the blame with Director General Derek Lewis, who was sacked.
+Lewis sued the Home Office for wrongful dismissal and alleged that Howard had regularly interfered with the service's operations, citing an instance in which Howard put "extreme and unjustified pressure" on him to suspend the governor of Parkhurst Prison (threatening to overrule him if he did not).
+In a television interview on Newsnight, Jeremy Paxman asked Howard whether he had in fact threatened to overrule Lewis, posing the question "Did you threaten to overrule him?" twelve times.
 Howard repeatedly said that he "did not instruct him", ignoring the "threaten" part of the question.
 Paxman asked him again in another interview in 2004.
 Howard responded: "Oh come on, Jeremy, are you really going back over that again?
 As it happens, I didn't.
 Are you satisfied now?"
-Secret Home Office papers partially vindicated Howard, but show that Howard asked a top civil servant if he had the power to overrule the Prison Service Director General.
+Secret Home Office papers partially vindicated Howard, but show that Howard asked a top civil servant if he had the power to overrule Lewis.

-Shortly after the 1997 Newsnight interview, Ann Widdecombe, his former minister of state at the Home Office, made a statement in the House of Commons about the dismissal of then-Director of the Prison Service, Derek Lewis, and remarked of Howard that there is "something of the night" about him.
-This much quoted comment is thought to have contributed to the failure of his 1997 bid for the Conservative Party leadership, including by Howard and Widdecombe, and led to him being caricatured as a vampire, in part due to his Romanian ancestry.
-Such characterisations caused discontent among members of Britain's Jewish community.
+Shortly after the 1997 Newsnight interview, Ann Widdecombe, his former minister of state at the Home Office, made a statement in the House of Commons about the dismissal of Derek Lewis and remarked of Howard that there is "something of the night about him".
+This much quoted comment is thought to have contributed to the failure of his 1997 bid for the Conservative Party leadership, including by Howard and Widdecombe and led to him being caricatured as a vampire, in part due to his Romanian ancestry.
+Such characterisations caused discontent among some members of Britain's Jewish community.

-In 1996 Howard, as Home Secretary, ordered the release of John Haase and Paul Bennett with royal pardons after 10 months of their 18-year prison sentences for heroin smuggling, after they had provided information leading to the seizure of firearms.
+In 1996 Howard, as home secretary, ordered the release of John Haase and Paul Bennett with royal pardons after 10 months of their 18-year prison sentences for heroin smuggling, after they had provided information leading to the seizure of firearms.
 In 2008 Haase and Bennett were convicted of having set up the weapons finds to earn them their release, and sentenced to 20 and 22 years in prison respectively.

 First attempt to win party leadership

 Following the 1997 resignation of John Major, Howard and William Hague ran on the same ticket, with Howard as leader and Hague as Deputy Leader and Party Chairman.
 The day after they agreed this, Hague decided to run on his own.
-Howard also stood but his campaign was marred by attacks on his record as Home Secretary.
+Howard also stood but his campaign was marred by attacks on his record as home secretary.

 Howard came in last out of five candidates with the support of only 23 MPs in the first round of polling for the leadership election.
 He then withdrew from the race and endorsed the eventual winner, William Hague.
-Howard served as Shadow Foreign Secretary for the next two years but retired from the Shadow cabinet in 1999, though continued as an MP.
+Howard served as Shadow Foreign Secretary for the next two years but retired from the Shadow cabinet in 1999, though continued as a backbench MP.